Extras

 This redesigned logo thoroughly showcases the school's patron.

 Thank you for your attention!
 We appreciate your interest in our project and hope you found it interesting.
-Congratulations on keeping the school’s tradition of excellence thriving for over seven decades — here’s to many more.
+Congratulations on keeping the school’s tradition of excellence thriving for over seven decades—here’s to seven more.

 Anthony Tran '24